-NUJ calls on PA Media Group to treat photographers fairly following its acquisition of stock image agency Alamy
+NUJ calls on PA Media Group to treat photographers fairly following Alamy acquisition

 The NUJ has written to PA Media Group to seek assurances following its purchase of picture agency Alamy that photographers will be treated fairly and has asked for a meeting with its chief executive, Clive Marshall, to discover further details on what the take-over will mean for its members.